 Also known as calciferol, vitamin D comes in two main dietary forms:

-- Vitamin D2 (ergocalciferol): Found in mushrooms and some plants.
+- Vitamin D2 (ergocalciferol).
+This form is found in mushrooms and some plants.

-- Vitamin D3 (cholecalciferol): Found in animal-sourced foods, such as eggs and fish oil, and produced by your skin when exposed to sunlight.
+- Vitamin D3 (cholecalciferol).
+This form is found in animal-sourced foods, such as eggs and fish oil, and produced when your skin is exposed to sunlight.

-Summary: Dietary vitamin D can be classified as vitamin D2, found in mushrooms and plants, and vitamin D3, found in animal-derived foods.
+Dietary vitamin D can be classified as vitamin D2, which is found in mushrooms and plants, and vitamin D3, which is found in animal-derived foods.

 Vitamin D has numerous roles and functions, but only a few are well researched.
 These include the following:

-- Bone maintenance: Vitamin D regulates the circulating levels of calcium and phosphorus, which are the most important minerals for bone growth and maintenance.
-It promotes the absorption of these minerals from the diet.
+- Bone maintenance.
+Vitamin D regulates the circulating levels of calcium and phosphorus, which are the most important minerals for bone growth and maintenance.
+It promotes the absorption of these minerals from your diet.

-- Immune system regulation: It also regulates and strengthens immune system function (23).
+- Immune system regulation.
+It also regulates and strengthens your immune system function (

 However, many people spend little time in the sun or do so fully clothed.
 Justifiably, others cover their skin with sunscreen to prevent sunburns.
-While sunscreen use is highly recommended, it reduces the amount of vitamin D produced by your skin.
+While sunscreen use is highly recommended, it reduces the amount of vitamin D your skin produces.

 As a result, people generally need to rely on their diets to get enough vitamin D.